jtx/bettingpros/README.md

 # Betting Pros

-This PHP command line script for our code challenge - BettingPros.com is a scam company and ghosts you.
-Thanks for stealing my code.
+This PHP command line script for our code challenge

 ## Requirements